mlfarrell/VGL-Vulkan-Core/README.md

 ### Windows

-Once you have all your dependencies, place all the headers from (vulkansdk/include/vulkan, shaderc, linearalg, and SDL2) into example/include and the corresponding libs inside example/lib
+Once you have all your dependencies, place all the headers from (vulkansdk/include/vulkan, optional shaderc, stb_image, linearalg, and SDL2) into example/include and the corresponding libs inside example/lib
 Then, open the Visual Studio 2017 solution and build the project.

+### Linux

+Ensure you have SDL2 development libraries installed on your system.
+Next, checkout & place all the single-header-file libraries from (stb_image, linearalg) into example/include Then, cd into the example/linux directory and run

+`CMake -DVULKANSDK=/path/to/vulkansdk . && make` to build the project.

 ### Mac

-Once you have all your dependencies, place all the headers from (vulkansdk/include/vulkan, shaderc, linearalg, and SDL2) into example/include and the following frameworks/libs inside example/mac
+Once you have all your dependencies, place all the headers from (vulkansdk/include/vulkan, optional shaderc, linearalg, stb_image, and SDL2) into example/include and the following frameworks/libs inside example/mac

 - MoltenVK.framework
 - SDL2.framework